Hike To This Sandy Cave In Kentucky For An Out-Of-This-World Experience

 We already know that Kentucky has incredible hiking trails that rival the best in the world.
 We have it all here in the Bluegrass State, and there are bound to be natural wonders you have yet to discover.
 Located in the southeastern region of Kentucky and stretching into Tennessee and Virginia, Cumberland Gap National Historical Park is definitely one of the premier hiking destinations in the United States – if not the entire world.

-Sandy Cave is a magnificent place that should definitely be on everyone’s hiking bucket list.
-Did you know about this magnificent cave, hidden off of a trail that spans two states?
+Sand Cave in Kentucky is a magnificent place that should definitely be on everyone’s hiking bucket list.
+Did you know about this magnificent cave, hidden off of a trail that spans two statesFo?
 Have you been there?
 Tag someone in the comments who will go on this adventure with you!

 The Ewing Trailhead is technically located in Virginia, though you’ll cross into Kentucky while hiking the trail.
 The trailhead is located in Civic Park at SR 724, Ewing, VA 24248.
 For more information about the trail, visit here and for more on Cumberland Gap, follow along with the park on Facebook here.